Skip to main content

 Note: We accept immunization declinations for those with medical, religious, or personal exemptions.
 We will provide a declination form to sign during enrollment—contact us for details.

-A ten-panel drug screening and state-level background check are required before starting.
+Students must complete a pre-course screening and background check in accordance with clinical partner requirements.
+Certain items may be restricted during training to meet safety and compliance standards.
 No need to complete these before applying—FASTems will provide guidance and resources to complete both as part of the enrollment process (included in tuition).
 Certain criminal histories may affect DSHS/NREMT eligibility; contact us or petition DSHS for a pre-screen if concerned.

 The Path to EMT Certification in Texas